 The Jefferson Hotel, Richmond, Virginia

-Read our full review of The Jefferson Hotel.
-And find more luxury lodging in our guide to Historic Hotels in Virginia and the mid-Atlantic.
+Read our full review of The Jefferson Hotel and find more luxury lodging in our guide to Historic Hotels in Virginia and the mid-Atlantic.

 The holidays are a special time to visit The Jefferson when a huge Christmas tree and elaborate decorations fill the public areas.
 Stop in for tea, enjoy free concerts, and take a photo of the ribbon-draped alligators.
 The festivities continue throughout downtown making Richmond one of the best Christmas towns in Virginia to celebrate the holidays.